-Notice is not required if data subjects have already received the information mentioned in question 13.
-In addition, in cases where PII is not collected directly from the data subject, the controller is exempt from the duty to provide notice if:
+Notice is not required if data subjects have already received the information concerning the processing of their personally identifiable information (PII) required under data protection law.

+Also, in cases where PII is not collected directly from the data subject, the controller is exempt from the duty to provide notice if:

-- informing the data subject proves impossible or would involve a disproportionate effort, in particular in the context of processing PII for archiving purposes in the public interest, statistical, historical or scientific research, or to the extent that providing notice would seriously impair or render the achievement of the purposes of the processing impossible; or - PII must remain confidential subject to an obligation of professional secrecy regulated by EU or member state law.
+informing the data subject proves impossible or would involve a disproportionate effort, in particular in the context of processing PII for archiving purposes in the public interest, statistical, historical or scientific research, or to the extent that providing notice would seriously impair or render the achievement of the purposes of the processing impossible; or PII must remain confidential subject to an obligation of professional secrecy regulated by EU or EU member state law.